 Hannover Science Initiative

 The Hannover Science Initiative was founded in 2007 at the suggestion of the state capital Hannover.
-Meanwhile, nine universities and higher-education institutes in Hannover (Leibniz University, University of Applied Sciences and Arts, Hannover Medical School, University of Music, Drama and Media, University of Veterinary Medicine, Private University of Applied Sciences, Leibniz School of Business and GISMA Business School, Lower Saxonian Municipal University of Applied Administrative Sciences), as well as the Geo-Centre Hannover, the Fraunhofer Institute for Toxicology and Experimental Medicine, the Leibniz Institute for Applied Geophysics, the Volkswagen Foundation, the Student Administration Hannover and the State Capital of Hannover have been actively involved in the Hannover Science Initiative.
+Meanwhile, nine universities and higher-education institutes in Hannover (Leibniz University, University of Applied Sciences and Arts, Hannover Medical School, University of Music, Drama and Media, University of Veterinary Medicine, Private University of Applied Sciences, Leibniz School of Business and GISMA Business School, Lower Saxonian Municipal University of Applied Administrative Sciences), as well as the Fraunhofer Institute for Toxicology and Experimental Medicine, the Leibniz Institute for Applied Geophysics, the Volkswagen Foundation, the Student Administration Hannover and the State Capital of Hannover have been actively involved in the Hannover Science Initiative.

 Boosting the attractiveness of Hannover as centre of scientific activity